lasse-steinnes/Electrostatics-and-Biological-membranes-MT2022/README.md

 # Electrostatics in Mesoscale Simulations of Biological Membranes using the Hybrid-Particle Field Approach

-## Simulation and analysis of biomolecular model systems with HyMD
+## Simulation and analysis of biological model systems with HyMD
 Hello there, and welcome to this Github-page, which is dedicated to the code relevant for my thesis, completing the degree M.sc.
 Computational Science: Physics (2020-2022).
 The title of my thesis is: *Electrostatics in Mesoscale Simulations of Biological Membranes using the Hybrid-Particle Field Approach*.

 <a href="https://cascella-group-uio.github.io/HyMD/">